hmrc/agent-epaye-registration/README.md

 The ```createdDateTime``` field is a combined date and time in UTC in ISO 8601 format (format is yyyy-MM-ddTHH:mm:ss.SSSZZ).

-As the response is streamed, the ```complete``` field indicates whether all registrations were returned in their entirety and without error.
+As the response is streamed, the ```complete``` field acts as a sentinel value indicating that all registrations were returned in their entirety and without error.
-If ```complete``` is true then no error occured and all registrations within the date range where returned.
+If present, it's value will always be true and all of the registrations within the date range will have been streamed.
-If ```complete``` is false then an error meant that not all registrations within the date range could be returned.
+If an error during streaming prevents a complete response, the ```complete``` field will not be present.

 #### Bad Request (date parsing failure)